oracle-livelabs/database/patch-me-if-you-can/lab1-introduction-overview/lab1-introduction-and-overview.md

 ![Lab activities](./images/overview-patch-me-if-you-can.png " ")

 The patching does include not only a Release Update (RU) but also the Oracle Java Virtual Machine Bundle (OJVM), a Monthly Recommended Patch (MRP) and the Data Pump Bundle Patch (DPBP).
-You will cleanup, and you will do a rollback to the previous bundle as well.
+You will clean up, and you will do a rollback to the previous bundle as well.

 Estimated Workshop Time: 90 minutes